kacheryhub/kachery-doc/doc/kacheryhub-markdown/createKacheryChannel.md

 # How to create a kachery channel

-You can create a kachery channel by allocating the necessary cloud resources and then configuring your channel on kacheryhub to use those resources.
+You can create a kachery channel by creating or claiming the necessary cloud resources on [bitwooder.net](https://bitwooder.net) and then configuring a new channel on kacheryhub to use those resources.
 A channel allows authorized kachery nodes to communicate with one another, share data, and execute tasks.

-## Creating a Google storage bucket
+## Creating or claiming a Bitwooder channel resource

-Each channel must be associated with a Google storage bucket where cached files, feed messages, and task results are stored.
-It is fine for multiple channels to share the same bucket.

-If you are creating the bucket yourself, follow the detailed instructions below.
-Otherwise, the person setting up the bucket should provide you with the name of the bucket along with secret credentials in a .json file.
-You will need these two pieces of information when configuring your channel on kacheryhub.

-## Creating an Ably project for pub/sub communication

-Each channel must be associated with an Ably project to facilitate real-time (pub/sub) communication between kachery nodes within the channel.
-It is fine for multiple channels to share the same Ably project.

-If you are creating the Ably project yourself, follow the detailed instructions below.
-Otherwise, the person setting up the project should provide you with an Ably API key.
-You will need this key when configuring your channel on kacheryhub.
+Each kachery channel needs to be associated with a Bitwooder resource.
+You can obtain one by visiting bitwooder.net and logging in with your Google ID.
+You can either configure your own resource by specifying Google storage bucket and Ably credentials, or you can claim one of the free available resources.
+Once you have claimed a new resource, copy the Resource Key to your clipboard.

 ## Adding the channel on kacheryhub

-Once you have set up a Google bucket and an Ably project for your channel, you can add and configure the channel on kacheryhub.
-Click the button to `add kachery channel` and provide a name of the channel.
-You should choose a unique name without spaces.
-Then click to configure the channel and provide the appropriate credentials for the bucket and the pub/sub project.
-After that, you can authorize nodes to belong to your channel with various roles.
+Once you have a Bitwooder resource for your channel, you can add and configure the channel on kacheryhub.
+Click the button to `Create a new channel` and then paste in the Bitwooder Resource Key.
+Next, choose a name for your channel; you should choose a unique name without spaces.
+Finally, specify which nodes you would like to authorize on the channel.
+Be sure to select your own node as well as the Figurl node (if desired).

 ## Google Storage Bucket creation and configuration

-These are the instructions for creating and configuring a Google storage bucket for use with your channel.
-If somebody else created the bucket for you, you'll just need to get the name of the bucket and the secret credentials .json file from them.
+These are the instructions for creating and configuring a Google storage bucket for use with a Bitwooder resource.
+This only applies to the case where you are creating your own Bitwooder resource.

 1. [Create a Google Cloud Storage Bucket](https://cloud.google.com/storage/docs/creating-buckets)
 2. Configure the bucket so that [all objects in the bucket are publicly readable](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).